LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 export class LocalAuthGuard extends AuthGuard("local") {}
 ```

-Add the `UseGuard` decorator to your login route in the `users.controller.ts` file and pass in the `LocalAuthGuard`.
+Add the `UseGuard` decorator to your login route in the `users.controller.ts` file, and pass in the `LocalAuthGuard`.

 `users.controller.ts`